Entropy and multiplicity of hadrons in the high energy limit within dipole cascade models: Dipole cascade models

 \subsection{Generalized Mueller dipole model}

 A new cascade equation is

 which is a generalization of Eq.~\eqref{eq:Mueller_model} with an extra parameter $h$.
-The equation has been obtained in the context of study of Krylov complexity \cite{Nandy:2024evd,Rabinovici:2025otw,Baiguera:2025dkc} for the coherent states of the SL(2,R) group and mapped to QCD in Ref.~\cite{Caputa:2024xkp}.
-Here $h$, is a conformal weight of SL(2,R) and for BFKL case $h=1/2$.
+The equation has been obtained in the context of study of Krylov complexity \cite{Nandy:2024evd,Rabinovici:2025otw,Baiguera:2025dkc} for the coherent states of the conformal SL(2,R) group and mapped to QCD in Ref.~\cite{Caputa:2024xkp}.
+Here $h$, is a conformal weight of this group which tels how the operators of the theory scale.
+This mapping is possible since the BFKL has been shown to obey conformal symmetry and in particular the conformal symmetry has been used to provide its solution in momentum \cite{Balitsky:1978ic} and impact parameter space \cite{Lipatov:1985uk}.
+In fact the leading eigenfunction of the BFKL kernel has conformal weight $h=1/2$.
 In our setup, the parameter $h$ measures the deviation from the 1D Mueller dipole model.
-While the Eq.~\eqref{eq:CK} can be written in such form that after setting $h=1/2$ it reduces to Eq.~\eqref{eq:Mueller_model} in our studies, we use a version of this model first introduced in Ref.~\cite{Caputa:2024xkp}, since in this formulation one can also account for $p_0$, which effectively corresponds to the vacuum contribution.
+While the Eq.~\eqref{eq:CK} can be rewritten in such form that after setting $h=1/2$ and rescaling (see appendix~\ref{sec:AppRescale}) it reduces to Eq.~\eqref{eq:Mueller_model} in our studies, we use a version of this model first introduced in Ref.~\cite{Caputa:2024xkp}, since in this formulation one can also account for $p_0$, which effectively corresponds to the vacuum contribution.
 Such contributions were accounted for in recent studies \cite{Hentschinski:2024gaa,Kutak:2025syp} and allowed for successful description of hadronic entropy data.

 The solution of this generalized equation with the previously introduced normalization is given as

 One can notice once again that with $p = \frac{1}{C} e^{-\alpha y}$ the solution can be identified with the negative binomial distribution (NBD), where $2h=k$ is the shape or dispersion parameter of the distribution.
 An explicit form of the entropy of this distribution is not known (a closed form is given in Ref.~\cite{DBLP:journals/corr/abs-1708-06394}), however, with this simple identification, one can explicitly express the mean multiplicity of dipoles or, in the context of Ref.~\cite{Caputa:2024xkp}, Krylov complexity (that is the measure of the spread of the underlying quantum state in Hilbert space), as the function of rapidity in the following form